MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 The following configuration guidelines are recommended in order to minimize the runtime size of the application:

 - Check the size of the stack of each RTOS task.
 For example, 1.0KB may be enough for the MicroJVM task but it can be increased to allow deep native calls.
+See :ref:`debugstackoverflows` section for more information.
 - Check the size of the heap allocated by the RTOS (for example, ``configTOTAL_HEAP_SIZE`` for FreeRTOS).
 - Check that the size of the back buffer matches the size of the display.
 Use a partial buffer if the back buffer does not fit in the RAM.

+.. _debugstackoverflows:

 Debugging Stack Overflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^